KskAdch/TopologicalNumbers.jl/README.md

 - Computation of the dispersion relation.
 - Provides numerical calculation methods for various types of topological numbers.
 - Computation of the phase diagram.
-- Compute Pfaffian and tridiagonarize skew-symmetric matrix (migration to Julia from [PFAPACK](https://pypi.org/project/pfapack/)).
+- Compute Pfaffian and tridiagonalize skew-symmetric matrix (migration to Julia from [PFAPACK](https://pypi.org/project/pfapack/)).
 - Utility functions for plotting.
 - Support parallel computing using `MPI`.